Chalazion and its homeopathic treatment without surgery

 1) Infections: Bacterial or viral infections affecting the eyelids or conjunctiva may, in turn, lead to chalazion.
 Poor hygiene and reduced immunity may lead to recurrent infections.

 A chalazion may develop after a stye.
-A stye is the infection of oil glands or eyelash hair follicles.
+A stye is an infection of oil glands or eyelash hair follicles.
 Recurrent infections may turn into recurrent and multiple chalazia.

 2) Inflammation: Inflammatory conditions affecting the eyelids, such as chronic blepharitis, seborrhea, or seborrheic dermatitis affecting eyelids, acne, etc. may cause chalazion.